PavelLiurts/rsschool-cv/cv.md

 Technical support specialist
 Megaplan*

-*Analysis of requests from users in the request control system *Functional testing of CRM system and user interface *Error registration in the bug-tracking system
+- <h5>Analysis of requests from users in the request control system</h5>
+- <h5>Functional testing of CRM system and user interface</h5>
+- <h5>Error registration in the bug-tracking system</h5>

 *2012 – 2017
 Customer service specialist
 Hilti BY*

-*Consultation of clients on technical and commercial issues, forming of invoices, contracts, and transport accompanying documents (SAP Business ByDesign, MS Navision)
+- Consultation of clients on technical and commercial issues, forming of invoices, contracts, and transport accompanying documents (SAP Business ByDesign, MS Navision)
-*Drafting of documentation and collection of data for participation in exchange trading and public procurement on icetrade.by and BUTB sites
+- Drafting of documentation and collection of data for participation in exchange trading and public procurement on icetrade.by and BUTB sites
-*Cashless/cash settlement operations, cash reporting, encashment, claims handling
+- Cashless/cash settlement operations, cash reporting, encashment, claims handling

 *2010 – 2012
 Teacher
 Belarusian state college of the building materials industry*

-*Writing the didactic material
+- Writing the didactic material
-*Curriculum and education programs planning
+- Curriculum and education programs planning
-*Records management
+- Records management

 <h3>Education</h3>